chiirxg/chat-app/README.md

 ---

-## 📋 What You Need To Do Yourself (Manual Steps Checklist)
+## 📋 What Need To Done Manually?

-To complete your assignment submission, perform the following setup steps in your Google/Firebase account:
+To complete the entire setup, perform the following setup steps in your Google/Firebase account:

 1. **Create Firebase Project**:
    - Go to [Firebase Console](https://console.firebase.google.com).